 Description

-The north elevation has a bipartite window with flush chamfered cills on each floor at the far right.
-At the far left is a steel framed casement window with lintel and flush chamfered cill at ground and first floor.
-A Tudor door opening contains a stained timber sheeted door within a chamfered surround with recessed triangular spandrels and hood mould.
-The door is flanked to the right by two small windows with lintels and flush chamfered cills; that to the left has a timber hopper window and that to the right has a steel window.
-Single small windows are positioned above both of these, each with lintels and flush chamfered cills; that to the left has a steel frame and that to the right has a multi-pane leaded light.
+The north side elevation has a bipartite window with flush chamfered cills at each floor level at the far right.
+At the far left there is a steel-framed casement window with a lintel and flush chamfered cill at both ground and first floor.
+A Tudor-arched door opening contains a stained timber sheeted door within a chamfered surround, with recessed triangular spandrels and a hood mould.
+This doorway is flanked to the right by two small windows with lintels and flush chamfered cills; the left of these has a timber hopper window and the right has a steel window.
+Above the doorway and the timber window are two further small windows with lintels and flush chamfered cills, the left with a steel frame and the right with a multi-pane leaded light.

-The east elevation's first bay at the far right has a single small opening at ground level separated from a steel casement window by a lintel.
-Two windows above (one on each floor) have lintels, flush chamfered cills and three-light-wide steel windows.
-The five first floor windows of the main block match those to the front in shape and position, except the mullions and transoms are plain in detail and the glazing is Georgian wired glass.
-A central Tudor door opening contains a stained timber sheeted door and chamfered surround flanked by single small square headed window openings (that to the left with steel frame, that to the right with timber frame).
-A tripartite window above features hood mould.
-To the right are two bipartite windows detailed as before.
+On the rear, east elevation, the first bay at the far right has a single small opening at ground level, separated from a steel casement window by a lintel.
+Two windows appear above, one at each floor level, both with lintels and flush chamfered cills and three-light-wide steel windows.
+The five first floor windows of the main block on this elevation match those to the front elevation in shape and position, except that the mullions and transoms are plain rather than detailed, and the glazing is Georgian wired glass.
+There is a central Tudor-arched door opening with a stained timber sheeted door and chamfered surround, flanked by single small square-headed window openings (the left with a steel frame, the right with a timber frame), and a tripartite window above with a hood mould.
+To the right are two bipartite windows detailed as elsewhere.
 The ground floor to the left of the door is obscured by a snooker hall.
+The south side elevation of the main block is abutted to the rear by a neighbouring building.
+The exposed gable above the entrance bay is blank.
+The elevation of the south bay has an octagonal pier at both corners and is cement roughcast up to string course level.
+A large signboard with blue lettering reading "1st Presbyterian Church Ballymacarrett" and a strip light is mounted at the top left of this elevation, and there are no openings.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.